TIB-Visual-Analytics/DEW-Model/README.md

 ## Inference

 To predict the date a picture was taken, you can use our inference script.
-You can find a pretrained resnet 50 model [here](https://github.com/TIB-Visual-Analytics/DEW-Model/releases/download/v1.1/models.tar.gz).
+You can find a pretrained ResNet v1 50 model (7.1 ME) [here](https://github.com/TIB-Visual-Analytics/DEW-Model/releases/download/v1.1/models.tar.gz).

 ```
 python inference.py -m <PATH_TO_MODEL>/model.ckpt-275000 -p <PATH_TO_IMAGE>